 - you are making a late application (after 30 June)

-Electronic Clearing will again be taking place this year.
-If you meet the above criteria you will be notified by UCAS that you are eligible for Clearing via Track and an 'add Clearing choice' button will appear on your 'choices' page.
-We would encourage you to regularly check the status of your application via UCAS Track.
+If you meet the above criteria you will be notified by UCAS that you are eligible for Clearing and an 'add Clearing choice' button will appear on your 'choices' page.
+We would encourage you to regularly check the status of your application in UCAS.

 If a university decides that you meet the requirements of your chosen course they will make you a verbal offer.
 It is important to take time to consider the course offer and find out additional information about the course, the location and accommodation available.